 Objectives Outcomes Essential City Asset Valued and essential city and regional asset.
 Wellingtonians understand the benefit the Stadium brings to the region.
 Wellingtonians appreciate that the Stadium provides a variety of events and activities for their enjoyment.
-Doct Vonus Best Venue Ensure that the quality and friendly management and administration of events, provide efficient booking, arrival, attendance and departure processes providing full satisfaction to the patron.
-Provide quality, user-friendly booking systems with easy accessfor the public.
-Good transport plans with publicity covering cars, buses, trains and ferries.
+Ensure that the quality and friendly management and administration of events, provide efficient boolung, arrival, attendance and departure processes providing full satisfaction to the patron.
+Provide quality, user-friendly booking systems with easy access for the public.
+Good transport plans with publicity covering cars, buses, trains and femes.
 Efficient delivery of high quality food and beverage service in all catering areas.
 No delays at entrance.
-Adequate supply of quality food, beverages and merchandise with Positive patron experience. acceptable queuing times. • Ensure that the venue is profitable to hirers to encourage return bookings.
+Adequate supply of quality food, beverages and merchandise with acceptable queuing times.
+Positive patron experience.
+1 Ensure that the venue is profitable to hirers to encourage return bookings.
 Good crowd control and behaviour standards.
-Hirer profitability will come from higher attendances and public satisfaction with Provision of regular event programmes and quality fixtures that attract regular attendances from region.
-Stadium experience.
-The event programme contributes to meeting the regions; entertainment needs. • Ensure Wellington gets share of "superstars".
+Hirer profitability wlll come from higher attendances and public satisfaction with Stadium experience.
+Provision of regular event programmes and quality fixtures that attract regular attendances from region.
+The event programme contributes to meeting the regions entertainment needs.
+Ensure Wellington gets share of "superstars".
 Become a recognised international concert venue.